- Oops!Something went wrong.Please try again later.

 What are the early trends we should look for to identify a stock that could multiply in value over the long term?
 Amongst other things, we'll want to see two things; firstly, a growing return on capital employed (ROCE) and secondly, an expansion in the company's amount of capital employed.
 Put simply, these types of businesses are compounding machines, meaning they are continually reinvesting their earnings at ever-higher rates of return.
 Although, when we looked at Fresnillo (LON:FRES), it didn't seem to tick all of these boxes.

 For those that aren't sure what ROCE is, it measures the amount of pre-tax profits a company can generate from the capital employed in its business.
 The formula for this calculation on Fresnillo is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-Thus, Anax Metals has an ROCE of 0.9%.
-Ultimately, that's a low return and it under-performs the Metals and Mining industry average of 8.8%.
+Therefore, Fresnillo has an ROCE of 12%.
+In absolute terms, that's a pretty standard return but compared to the Metals and Mining industry average it falls behind.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.